Your choice is neither infallible or inerrant, but it's yours to make. When speaking about the Bible, what is:

 What many people mean when they say 'literal' is 'face-value' or 'in the strictest / narrowest sense'.
 But the

 Bible's human writers, like most writers everywhere, don't just operate at face value.
 How can anyone who believes in an unseen spiritual realm be satisfied with learning just the face value or the narrowest sense of anything?
 Spirituality is about what lies beneath the face, a wide realm of complex simplicity and the deepest of meaning.
 There is another side to it, though: it's foolish to simply disregard the literal face value meaning, for it's what the fuller meaning of the word grew from.
 A word starts from its face value, but rarely stays there.
+And you can learn a lot from the trip it takes.

 back to word list